jjessicalu/recipes-eda-modeling/README.md

 n_steps is our response variable.

 I chose this because it can show the complexity of a recipe.
 Recipes with more steps typically require more detailed preparation and effort, making it a meaningful outcome to predict.

+At the time of prediction, there is an assumption that all recipe information is known as they are not directly related to n_steps.
+Also, if it's a completely new recipe, it will be difficult to use avg_ratings.

 Also, n_steps is a well-defined variable that has good variability.
 I used the R² metric to evaluate.
 R² measures the proportion of variance in the response variable that is explained by the model.
 I chose R^2 over other metrics such as RMSE as it is more readable, and has a scale of 0-1 to tell how accurate a model is.
 While MSE measures prediction error in more ambigious values, R² allows us to understand improvements that are relatives to the different models.